HDG94/HDG94.github.io/_pages/about.md

 **2024 Jul** \| **Senior Researcher@<a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/">Microsoft Research Cambridge</a>**

-I joined Microsoft as a senior researcher on Generative AI to advance efficiency across AI systems.
+I am joining Microsoft as a senior researcher on Generative AI to advance the efficiency across AI systems.

 **2023 Aug** \| **Postdoc@<a href="https://www.ed.ac.uk/informatics">University of Edinburgh</a>**